kordusas/npp_mcnp_plugin/README.md

 ### Cells Block Information
 - **Status**: Partially Implemented
 - **Description**: For cell blocks,
-- selecting a specific cell displays a list of other cells where that cell is used, facilitating a deeper understanding of cell interactions within the model. (need to create popup message)
+- selecting a specific cell displays a list of other cells where that cell is used, facilitating a deeper understanding of cell interactions within the model. (completed)
 - Selecting the material popups info about the material. (completed)
 - selecting surfaces popups information about the selected surfaces. (completed)